 Inform teachers if you feel unwell.

-Why Do Safety Rules at School Matter?
+Why Safety Rules at School Are Important

-Clear safety policies discourage bullying and harassment.
+Clear safety policies help prevent physical and emotional harm.

-Prepare for emergencies:
+✔ Prepare for Emergencies

 Conclusion